fr33m0nk/datomic-container/README.md

-# Container build file for Datomic Database using PostgreSQL as backend
+# Container build file for Datomic Database with PostgreSQL backend

 ## Same container image can be run as a Transactor or Peer
 - This is controlled by image environment variable `RUN_MODE`